by-the-fireplace/mrp7pred/README.md

 A machine learning pipeline to predict putative MRP7 ligands

-_* More details will be revealed in our paper, which is still in preparation now._
+_* More details will be revealed in our paper, which is under review._

 ## Overview
 --------